atkaridarshan04/ml-from-scratch-to-prod/docs/workflows/training.md

 The training pipeline is responsible for:
 - Training the model
 - Evaluating performance
-- Registering a production-ready model
+- Registering a Production-ready model

 ## Key steps